NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

 ~~~~~~~~~~~~~~~~~~~~

 --dataset <string (default: "")>
     The dataset to plot.
-If more than one, separate them by comma, with no
+Only one or two datasets are supported (for example,
+    before and after optimization).
+Each dataset can have several types of
-    spaces in between.
-The dataset is the prefix of the cameras, such as
+    images, given by ``--orbit-id``.
+The dataset is the prefix of the cameras,
-    "cameras/" or "opt/run-".
-It is to be followed by the orbit id, such as,
+    such as "cameras/" or "opt/run-".
+It is to be followed by the orbit id, such
-    "nadir" or "aft".
-If more than one dataset, they will be plotted on top of
+    as, "nadir" or "aft".
+If more than one dataset, they will be plotted on top
-    each other.
+    of each other.

 --list <string (default: "")>
     Instead of specifying ``--dataset``, load the cameras listed in this file